 Humans perceive the world through their vision, while dogs experience the world through their nose.
 Every smell is different for a dog, and each smell has a story behind it.
 When a dog smells a person, another dog, or any random scent, he is trying to determine the history behind it.

-Dogs contain another special olfactory system above the roof of its mouth called the vomeronasal organ, which helps dogs sense the smells of objects that they cannot see, such as human emotions.
+Dogs contain another special olfactory system above the roof of its mouth called the vomeronasal organ, which helps dogs sense things that they cannot see, such as human emotions.
 A dog can tell if a person is sad or happy, and this also helps dogs know whether an animal is friendly or dangerous to them.
 This unique ability also helps them identify potential mates.

 The power of the canine sense of smell is unique and has helped humans in a number of ways.
 A dog can feel if a person is sick or sad, and can even identify if someone is pregnant.
 With proper training, some dogs can even be trained to detect bombs.
 They can sense the emotions of humans and react appropriately in a time of need, and they also have been able to help in the early detection of cancer in humans, essentially saving the lives of their owners.